NCAR/python-tutorial/source/tutorials/yourfirst.rst

 Let's begin.

-1. Okay, now that you've read the data in a way that is easy to modify later, it is time to actually do something with the data.
+1. Now that you've read the data in a way that is easy to modify later, it is time to actually do something with the data.

    Compute the wind chill factor, which is the cooling effect of the wind.
 As